cern-cta/CTA/continuousintegration/orchestration/README.md

 The `init` chart expects the following required parameters:
 - `global.image.tag`: the tag for the `ctageneric` image to use.
 This is used by the `kdc` pod.
-- `global.image.registry`: while not technically required, it is typically desirable to provide this, as it will default to `gitlab-registry.cern.ch/cta` otherwise.
+- `global.image.repository`: while not technically required, this can be provided to change the image repository.
+Defaults to `gitlab-registry.cern.ch/cta/ctageneric` otherwise.
 - `tapeServers`: this contains the tape servers configuration.
 This details which tape servers should be spawned.
 For each tape server, it details the library type, library device, library name, and all the drives that this tape server is reponsible for.
 In this init stage, this configuration is only used to determine which library devices need to be cleaned up by the tape reset job.

 The tapeservers configuration is the first of three "main" configurations that determine the overall behaviour of the instance.
 The tapeservers configuration can be provided explicitly to `create_instance.sh` using `--tapeservers-config <config-file>`.
 Alternatively, if this file is not provided, the script will auto-generate one based on the (emulated) hardware it finds using `lsscsi` commands.
 Such a configuration looks as follows: